 This section acts as an overview of firms’ capabilities in international arbitration across the region covered by The Legal 500’s Asia Pacific guide.
-A number of jurisdictions, particularly outside the major hubs of Singapore and Hong Kong, require firms to enter into local alliances or have similar restrictions requiring firms to be divided into different entities, often with some degree of autonomy.
-This section looks at firms as broader units, and does include members of such affiliates/member firms; some offices may operate with varying degrees of integration, and as such, this section should be read alongside the jurisdiction-by-jurisdiction coverage.
+A number of jurisdictions have regulations requiring firms to enter into local alliances or have similar restrictions requiring firms to be divided into different corporate entities, often with varying degrees of autonomy.
+This section looks at firms as broader units, and does include members of such affiliates/member firms; some offices may operate with varying degrees of integration.
+As such, this section should be read alongside the jurisdiction-by-jurisdiction dispute resolution coverage.

 Leading firms in Asia Pacific: Regional International Arbitration

 Clifford Chance has a presence across Asia in the disputes market, with key practitioners in ASEAN, Greater China and Australia.
 In Singapore, Nish Shetty and Paul Sandosham share leadership of an international arbitration practice that also includes Paul Tan and Kabir Singh, who has expertise in matters concerning South Asia.
 Lei Shi is a key contact based in Mainland China, while key contacts in Hong Kong include Thomas Walsh, while Cameron Hassall in Sydney is notable for his China-related work and is admitted as a solicitor-advocate in Hong Kong, with energy expertise down under coming from Sam Luttrell, and Spencer Flay is active in construction disputes.